Grand Alliance of Order | Grand Alliance of Chaos

 - Proud Warrior Race: All orruks live to fight and believe that they were created for a single purpose, to fight and to win.
 The entirety of orruk culture revolves around violence with the largest, more powerful orruks bullying those below them into doing what they want.
 In addition to this, one of the reasons that orruks hate civilisation is that they consider civilised methods of warfare that dont rely on the strength and skill of the individual, such as the use of technology and castles, as cheating the core truth of reality — that might makes right.

-- Xtreme Kool Letterz: Orruk speech and language is typically rendered in English with a number of alternate letters (such as 'z' replacing 's' and 'k' replacing 'c'), but not university with the result that there you can get both the properly spelled words and alternately spelled words, like Ironjawz Warclans, in the same sentence.
+- Xtreme Kool Letterz: Orruk speech and language is typically rendered in English with a number of alternate letters (such as 'z' replacing 's' and 'k' replacing 'c'), but not universally.
+Both properly spelled words and deliberate misspellings, like Ironjawz Warclans, can usually be found in the same sentence.
 This shows the lack of interest that orruks have in scholarship, or anything that isnt warfare.

 Originating from the savage plains of Ghur, the Realm of Beasts, the Ironjawz are the largest and most powerful breed of orruk.
 Clad in crude but effective suits of plate armour, the Ironjawz consider themselves to be Gorkamorkas elite warriors and they can always be found in the thick of the fighting, tearing the heart out of the enemy battleline with brute strength and huge choppas.